Abdogoda/Health-App/README.md

 10. ... enjoy!

-## Work with queue (default - mail)
+## Work with schedule

-- To work with the default queue (for example: for authentication mails, progress mail) you have to run `php artisan schedule:work`
+- To work with the default schedule (for example: for authentication mails, progress mail) you have to run `php artisan schedule:work`

 ## Issue an api key from https://spoonacular.com/